nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 We can display it with the :func:`nilearn.plotting.plot_connectome` function that take the matrix, and coordinates of the nodes in MNI space.
-In the case of the MSDL atlas (:func:`nilearn.datasets.fetch_atlas_msdl`), the CSV file readily comes with MNI coordinates for each region (see for instance example:
+In the case of the MSDL Varoquaux 2011 atlas (:func:`nilearn.datasets.fetch_atlas_varoquaux_2011`), the CSV file readily comes with MNI coordinates for each region (see for instance example:
 :ref:`sphx_glr_auto_examples_03_connectivity_plot_probabilistic_atlas_extraction.py`).